cuongkane/blog/public/posts/2024/05/django_project_architecture.md

 My journey in finding an appropriate project architecture for Django backend service in a micro-services system.

 ## Overview
-Finding a suitable architecture to refactor a legacy Django backend project has been a challenging journey over the past two months.
+Finding a suitable architecture to refactor a legacy Django backend project has been a challenging journey.

 In this blog, I'm gonna share the most effective architecture for Django I've discovered so far and the insights gained along the way.